quocdat-le-insacvl/cp-roadmap-checklist/README.md

 This is a checklist to track my progress in CP.
 Thanks a lot for this awesome roadmap written by [@ShahjalalShohag](https://github.com/ShahjalalShohag).

-You may fork this repository and make an :white_check_mark every task you’re done.
+You may fork this repository and tick ✔️ every task you’re done.

 Lastly, I hope it could be useful for someone...